Frederick Bernard, Count Palatine of Gelnhausen: Life

 Frederick Bernard died in 1739 without a male heir.
 Gelnhause was inherited by his younger brother John.

 Marriage and issue

-Frederick Bernard married on 30 May 1737 in Arolsen to Ernestine Louise (1705-1782), the daughter of prince Frederick Anton Ulrich of Waldeck and Pyrmont.
-Her mother was Frederick Bernard's cousin Louise of Palatinate-Birkenfeld-Bischweiler.
+Frederick Bernard married on 30 May 1737 in Arolsen to Princess Ernestine Louise of Waldeck-Pyrmont (1705-1782), the daughter of Friedrich Anton Ulrich, Prince of Waldeck and Pyrmont.
+Her mother was Frederick Bernard's cousin, Countess palatine Louise of Palatinate-Birkenfeld-Bischweiler.
 Frederick Bernard and Ernestine Louise had two daughters: